American Communications Ass'n v. Douds: Majority ruling

+This confusion suggests that the attempt to apply the term, "clear and present danger," as a mechanical test in every case touching First Amendment freedoms, without regard to the context of its application, mistakes the form in which an idea was cast for the substance of the idea.
+The provisions of the Constitution, said Mr. Justice Holmes, "are not mathematical formulas having their essence in their form; they are organic living institutions transplanted from English soil.
+Their significance is vital not formal; it is to be gathered not simply by taking the words and a dictionary, but by considering their origin and the line of their growth."

-The question addressed in Part IV of the decision was whether the Communist Party presented such circumstances.
-The unions had argued that a "clear and present danger" test be applied to the legislation, as this was a First Amendment issue, but could not agree on how to do so.
-Vinson rejected this test as mechanical.
-But Congress had not concluded in enacting the Taft-Hartley Act that expressing communist beliefs was a danger; rather, Congress had wished to eliminate impediments to interstate commerce.
+One of the unions had argued that political strikes did not constitute such an imminent danger as to pass constitutional scrutiny, but Vinson rejected this once more as a mechanical application of an inapt test.
+Congress had not concluded, in enacting the Taft-Hartley Act, that expressing communist beliefs was a danger; rather, Congress had wished to eliminate impediments to interstate commerce.
 The problem with political strikes, Vinson asserted, was that rather than allowing speech to combat speech in the "marketplace of ideas", strikes constitute force and coercion which Congress has every authority to regulate.

-One of the unions had argued that political strikes did not constitute such an imminent danger as to pass constitutional scrutiny, but Vinson rejected this once more as a mechanical application of an inapt test.
-Rather, Vinson argued, the Constitution permits infringement of constitutionally protected rights when a sound truck invades the privacy of the home (Kovacs v.
+Rather, Vinson argued, the Court has permitted conduct-based restrictions of constitutionally protected First Amendment rights when a sound truck invades the privacy of the home (Kovacs v.
 Cooper, 336 U.S. 77 (1949)), unauthorized parades disrupt traffic (Cox v.
 New Hampshire, 312 U.S. 569, (1941)), the health of children is at stake (Prince v.
 Massachusetts, 321 U.S. 158 (1944)), or the provision of public services is affected (United Public Workers v.
 Mitchell, 330 U.S. 75 (1947)).
 Advocating a balancing of interests and citing Reynolds v.
 United States, 98 U. S. 145 (1878) (an individual's religious beliefs cannot be accepted as proof of a felony act without evidence of commission of the crime), Vinson instead proposed a balancing test.

 Part V of the decision discussed whether political strikes posed such a significant issue as to permissibly infringe on freedom of speech.
 Vinson refused to substitute the Court's judgment for the congressional determination that this was the case.
 In accepting the authority of government to promote strong unions, Vinson observed, the Court had repeatedly also accepted the authority of government to infringe in sometimes substantial ways upon individual liberties.
 The Taft-Hartley Act's penalties, Vinson held, were not direct infringements on the freedom to speak and thus not as onerous as infringements the Court had approved in the past.
 Vinson rejected the suggestion that the statute had not been narrowly drawn.
 Although legislation could have been enacted which made political strikes themselves unlawful (rather than require anti-communist affidavits), Vinson asserted that: